Fort Casimir

 Fort Casimir was a Dutch fort in the seventeenth-century colony of New Netherland.
 It was located on a no-longer existing barrier island at the end of Chestnut Street in what is now New Castle, Delaware.
-It was briefly known Fort Trinity when in possession of forces from New Sweden.
+It was briefly known as Fort Trinity when in possession of forces from New Sweden.

 Modern map showing some New Netherland settlements including Fort Nassau and Fort Casimir.
 Yellow line marks the coast between the 38th and 42nd parallel, the greatest extent of the Dutch Empire's North American claim.

 Background

 The Dutch called the Delaware River the Zuyd Rivier, or South River, and considered the lands along it banks and those of its bay to be the southern flank of its colony of New Netherland.
 In 1638, the Delaware Valley began to be settled by Swedes, Finns, Dutch, and Walloons and became the colony of New Sweden, though this was not officially recognized by the Dutch Empire.